 Enjoy a Chinese family feast

 Eating Chinese food is always a dining feast and on this day it will be even more so!
 Practice your chopstick skills and try Chinese delights such as Beijing duck, steam buns and dim sums.
 Make sure to reserve a table for a family dinner at Chinese restaurants on this Chinese celebration day.

-Here are some great authentic Chinese restaurants to try out: Fat Chow in Kuta, Happy Chappy and The Duck King in Seminyak, Ru Yi Chinese Fine Dining in Nusa Dua.
+Here are some great authentic Chinese restaurants to try out: Fat Chow in Kuta, Happy Chappy in Seminyak and Ru Yi Chinese Fine Dining in Nusa Dua.